 How to use the code: register for any class you are interested in.
 When you get to the checkout portion of the class, you will find a place to enter the discount code in the upper left area of the checkout section.
 Enter the code, and it will be immediately applied to any classes you have registered for.
 Then follow the instructions to complete your order.
 Please enter your discount code before completing your payment.

-Use the discount code CWDISCOUNTS4WRITERS if you identify as Black, Indigenous, and/or a Person of Color; LGBTQIA+; if you have a disability; and/or if some or all of the following statements apply to you:
+Use the discount code CWDISCOUNTS4WRITERS if you identify as a Person of the Global Majority (PGM)/BIPOC writer (Black, Indigenous, and/or a Person of Color); LGBTQIA+; if you have a disability; and/or if some or all of the following statements apply to you:

 - I frequently stress about meeting my basic needs (food, housing, medical care).